The following info will provide assistance to setup your FLEXlm server.

 Only on Windows XP, execute lmtools.exe to start the LMTOOLS program.

-2. In the "Server/License File" tab, click the "Configuration using
+2. In the Server/License File tab, click the Configuration using Server

-want to define.
+name for the service that you want to define.
 For example:

 Altia FLEXlm Service

-4. In the "Path to the lmgrd.exe file" field, enter or browse to
+4. In the Path to the lmgrd.exe file field, enter or browse to

-lmgrd_vista.exe for Windows Vista/7/8/10 or Server 2008 or newer
+lmgrd_vista.exe for Windows Vista/7/8/10 or Server 2008 or newer.

-(choose lmgrd.exe only for Windows XP).
+Only choose lmgrd.exe for Windows XP.

 For example, if the computer is running Windows 10 and Altia Design

-is installed in "c:\usr\altia", enter or browse to:
+is installed in C:\usr\altia124Build1400, enter or browse to:

 VERY IMPORTANT TIPS:

-- Run lmgrd_vista.exe for Windows Vista/7/8/10 or Server 2008 or newer.
+- Choose lmgrd_vista.exe for Windows Vista/7/8/10 or Server 2008 or newer.

-- On Windows, only use lmgrd_vista.exe or lmgrd.exe from the Altia software installation "flexlm" folder.
+- On Windows, only use lmgrd_vista.exe or lmgrd.exe from the Altia software installation flexlm folder.
 Other versions usually do not work correctly with Altia's ALTIALMD process.

 - When the service starts (starting the service is described in the upcoming steps), there will be two lmgrd_vista.exe processes running (as viewed in the Task Manager when it is showing running processes from all users).
 This is the expected behavior when using a FLEXlm lmgrd version 10.8 and higher as required for starting as a service on Windows Vista/7/8/10/etc. When the lmgrd_vista.exe executable starts, it checks to see if it is starting as a service.
 If it is starting as a service, it spawns another lmgrd_vista.exe process.
 This results in two lmgrd_vista.exe processes.

-5. In the "Path to the license file" field, enter or browse to the
+5. In the Path to the license file field, enter or browse to the

 FLEXlm license file for this license server.
 For example:

-6. In the "Path to the debug log file" field, enter or browse to the
+6. In the Path to the debug log file field, enter or browse to the

 debug log file that this license server should write.
 Prefixing the debug